vitobotta/hetzner-k3s/README.md

 To check the upgrade progress, run `watch kubectl get nodes -owide`.
 You will see the masters being upgraded one per time, followed by the worker nodes.

-## Upgrading the OS on nodes

-The easiest way to upgrade the OS on existing nodes is actually to replace them, as it happens with managed Kubernetes services.
-To do this:

-- drain one node
-- delete the node from Kubernetes
-- delete the node from the Hetzner console
-- re-run the script to recreate the deleted node with an updated OS
-- proceed with the next node

 ### What to do if the upgrade doesn't go smoothly

 If the upgrade gets stuck for some reason, or it doesn't upgrade all the nodes: